 Staff Contacts for the New England Region

-Your New England Region UUA staff provides local expertise for church leaders who want to build healthy systems, congregational culture and strategies for living our Unitarian Universalist principles.
-Generous gifts from congregations make our support possible.
+Your New England Region UUA staff provides coaching, consulting, facilitation, training, and resources for healthy, vital Unitarian Universalist ministries.
 Contact us when your church leadership wants to talk, share, or ask questions about ANY aspect of congregational life.
-(617) 948-6415, newengland [at] uua [dot] org
+(617) 948-6415, newengland [at] uua [dot] org.
+Our support is made possible by generous gifts from member congregations.

 Program staff are often the first and primary source of support, counsel and information for lay and professional leaders.
 Our time is largely devoted to